vishwaks-tech/Projects/API/Playwright-API-Automation/docs/test-strategy.md

 When an API test fails, the following information can be used to investigate the failure:

 1. Test scenario
-2. API request
+2. API method
+3. API URL
-3. Request headers
+4. Request headers
-4. Request body
+5. Request body where applicable
-5. API response
 6. Response status code
+7. Response body where available
-7. Validation result
+8. Validation result
-8. Allure test evidence
+9. Allure evidence for RequestHandler-based calls

-This reduces the need to reproduce the API call manually during initial investigation.
+This reduces the need to manually reconstruct the API operation during initial investigation.

 ---